jjasonclark/jjasonclark.com/content/posts/2012-11-11-dnsimple_script_updates.md

 comments: true
 description: Using scripts to update DNSimple for home IPs
 categories: Unix, DNS, tmux, ssh, bash
-keywords: router, setup, Unix, ssh, API, bash, DNSimple
+tags: router, setup, Unix, ssh, API, bash, DNSimple
 summary: The API at DNSimple allows easy updates.
 You can use them to add a subdomain to point to your home router.
 I make extensive use of this for remote pair programming.
 title: Update DNSimple to point to your home router
 url: /dnsimple_script_updates